MtJavaScript/Class/README.md

 ##Sample 4
 Traits are similiar to mixins or importing functions to class.
-It addes functions to class from different classes
+It addes functions to class from different classes.
 ```html
 <script src="../build/mt-min.js"></script>